bao-project/bao-helloworld/README.md

 # "Hello world"?
 We prefer "Hello Bao!"

 Welcome to the Bao Hypervisor!
 Get ready for an interactive journey as we explore the world of Bao together.
 Whether you're a seasoned Bao user or a newcomer, this tour is designed to give you a practical and enthusiastic introduction to our powerful hypervisor.

 If you're already familiar with Bao or want to dive into specific setups provided by our team, feel free to skip ahead to the Bao demos section.

 In this guide, we will take a tour of the different components required to build a setup using the Bao hypervisor and learn how the different components interact.
 For this purpose, the guide contains the following topics:

 - A **getting started** to help users on preparing the environment to build the setup and also some pointers to documentations of Bao (in case you want to go deeper in any detail);

 - An **initial setup** for giving the first steps on this tour.
 This section aims to explore the different components of the system and get the first practical example of this guide;

 - An **interactive tutorial on changing the guests** running on top of Bao;

 - A **practical example** of changing the setup running;

 - An example of **how different guests can coexist and interact** with each other;

 ## 1. Getting Started

 Before we dive into the thrilling aspects of Bao, let's make sure you're all set up and ready to go.
 In this section, we'll guide you through preparing your environment to build the setup.
 Don't worry; we'll provide you with helpful pointers to Bao's documentation in case you want to explore any details further.

-### 1.1 Recommended Operating System: Linux (e.g., Ubuntu 22.04 or older versions)
+### 1.1 Recommended Operating System: Linux (e.g., Ubuntu 22.04)
 To make the most of this tutorial and the Bao hypervisor, we recommend using a Linux-based operating system.
 While the instructions may work on other platforms, our focus is on Linux, specifically Ubuntu 22.04 or older versions.
 This will ensure compatibility and an optimal experience throughout the tour.

 ### 1.2 Installing Required Dependencies
 Before we can dive into the world of Bao, we need to install several dependencies to enable a seamless setup process.
 Open your terminal and run the following command to install the necessary packages:

 ```sh
 sudo apt install build-essential bison flex git libssl-dev ninja-build \